jeffreyguenther/vue-turbolinks/README.md

 ### Running Vue only on specific pages

-If you want your Vue app to run only on certain pages, you can conditionally initialize the Vue app like so:
+If you want your Vue component to run only on certain pages, you can conditionally initialize it:

 ``` javascript
 import TurbolinksAdapter from 'vue-turbolinks';